orangehill/iseed/README.md

 	}

 This command will also update `app/database/seeds/DatabaseSeeder.php` to include a call to this newly generated seed class.

+If you wish you can define custom iSeed template in which all the calls will be placed.
+You can do this by using `#iseed_start` and `#iseed_end` templates anywhere  within `app/database/seeds/DatabaseSeeder.php`, for example:

+	<?php

+	// File: /app/database/seeds/DatabaseSeeder.php
+	class DatabaseSeeder extends Seeder {

+		/**
+		 * Run the database seeds.
+		 *
+		 * @return void
+		 */
+		public function run()
+		{
+			Eloquent::unguard();

+		    if(App::environment() == "local")
+		    {
+		        throw new \Exception('Only run this from production');
+		    }

+			#iseed_start

+			// here all the calls for newly generated seeds will be stored.

+			#iseed_end
+		}

+	}

 Alternatively you can run Iseed from the command line using Artisan, e.g. `php artisan iseed users`.

+If you wish to clear iSeed template you can use Artisan Command Option `--clean`, e.g. `php artisan iseed users --clean`.
+This will clean template from `app/database/seeds/DatabaseSeeder.php` before creating new seed class.

 To (re)seed the database go to the Terminal and run Laravel's `db:seed command` (`php artisan db:seed`).